 (b) Determine whether appropriate accounting policies reflected in the opening balances have been consistently applied in the current period, or whether changes are appropriately accounted for and adequately presented and disclosed.

-Procedures for Opening Balances
+Procedures for opening balances

 Reading the prior-year financial statements